ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 DISCLAIMER: This code is experimental and alters settings that overclock the Z180 CPU, changes WAIT timings and changes UART settings and I can not guarantee the system will run reliably on every setup.

+UPDATE:

+Added a selection of settings for changing the number of WAIT STATE's within the code.
+Uncomment the line thats most suitable for your setup.

+The options are:

+ORIGINAL SETTING - The default setting as tried and tested on my own hardware.
+This should work with the majourity of basic Steve Cousins Z180 setups.

+LONGEST WAIT TIMES FOR SLOW MEMORY AND SLOW I/O - Try this setting if you experience errors or instability when running the system in the FAST mode.

+ORIGINAL MEMORY SPEED - SLOW I/O - If your Z180 system is running CP/M correctly but you are experiencing errors with slow I/O devices connected to your setup then use this setting to give more WAIT STATE's to external I/O devices.

+Please see the section in the "FAST.ASM" source file titled - "; ******	SETUP WAIT STATES	******" for setting details.
+Only uncomment one of the lines in the source code for wait settings.

 #NEW SLOW UTILITY